michaelhichau/Pytorch-Pointnet-modified-for-4-input-columns/README.md

 ## Citation
-If you find this repo useful in your research, please consider citing it and our other works:
+If you find this repo useful in your research, please consider citing the original Author's work(s):
 ```
 @article{Pytorch_Pointnet_Pointnet2,
       Author = {Xu Yan},